cojoigo/weTunes/server/docs/create_party.md

 ### Body
 Name | Required? | Value
 -----|-----------|------
-party_name | Yes | The chosen name for the party party_password | Yes | The chosen password.
-None/nil/void if there is no password.
-song_data | No | JSON containing song metadata.
+name | Yes | The chosen name for the party password | Yes | The chosen password.
+None/nil/void if there is no password. song_data | No | JSON containing song metadata.
 See relevant spec page.

 ### Response